erdosn/dsc-04-46-03-understanding-recurrent-neural-networks-data-science/README.md

 * Compare and contrast traditional back propagation with back propagation through time
 * Demonstrate an understanding of the role time steps play in RNN models
+    * describing what the heck is happening in an RNN
+        * Treating data as a sequence through time vs individual points
+        * Each step takes a previous step as the input
+        * hvalues are calculated using the previous output is it part of x1 or the activation function?
+        * ouput (h0) is a matrix and will be multiplied with the current input (x1) -> activation function -> h1

 ## Data as Time Sequences